SauntValerian/AI-Engine-Editable-Chatbot-Instructions/README.md

 ### Usage

-For simple display of the instuctions use the shortcode this way, adding the chatbot ID:
+For simple display of the instructions use the shortcode this way, adding the chatbot ID:

 <code>[chatbot_instructions name="chatbot-id"]</code>